 The Arctic warms fastest; a phenomenon known as ‘Arctic amplification’ (see figure above).
 This is also supported by paleoclimatologic data: In the early Eocene (54-48mln years ago), while sea surface temperature at the tropics was about 6°C warmer, at the poles it was about 14°C warmer.

 Different places and surfaces warming at different speed will have huge consequences.
-For example, the just mentioned reduction of the ‘Equator-to-pole surface temperature gradient’ (from e.g. 28°C now to 20°C), has been linked to changes in ocean circulation, behaviour of the jet stream, and the shifting of the Intertropical Convergence zone (ITCG) – determining a.o.
+For example, the just mentioned reduction of the difference between temperature at the tropics and the poles, the ‘Equator-to-pole surface temperature gradient’ (from e.g. 28°C now to 20°C), has been linked to changes in ocean circulation, behaviour of the jet stream, and the shifting of the Intertropical Convergence zone (ITCG) – determining a.o.
 Sahel rainfall, tropical storm activity and Californian drought.

 Where will you migrate to in the face of climate change?
 Will you go to a country in the Southern Hemisphere (> 45th parallel): New Zealand or Chile maybe?
 Or will you go to a country in the Northern Hemisphere (> 50th parallel): Canada, Russia or the Scandinavian countries?
 Which of the two will it be?